hdmf-dev/hdmf/docs/source/make_a_release.rst

 .. warning::

-   Publishing on conda requires you to have the corresponding package version uploaded on `PyPI`_.
-So you have to do the PyPI and Github release before you do the conda release.
+   Publishing on conda requires you to have the corresponding package version uploaded on PyPI.
+So you have to do the PyPI and GitHub release before you do the conda release.

 .. note::